"An Introduction to AKC Rally"

 AKC Rally is a FUN dog sport created with teamwork in mind.
 It is a series of obedience exercises printed on signs that are set up in a numbered course format.
-You and your Ridgeback walk through the course trying your best to do the exercises listed on the signs, heeling in between signs.
+You and your Ridgeback walk through the course trying your best to do the exercises listed on the signs, heeling in between the signs.
 The course is designed by a judge who stays in the ring with you during your turn.
 The handler can actually speak to and encourage their dog throughout the course as much as he/she chooses, setting it apart from traditional obedience competitions.
-Rally was also created to bridge the gap between the AKC Canine Good citizen title and Competition Obedience and Agility.
-It is fun for novice pet owners, while also allowing those who are serious about obedience to gain ring experience, and be more competitive in the higher levels of rally.
+AKC Rally was also created to bridge the gap between the AKC Canine Good Citizen title and Competition Obedience and Agility.
+It is fun for novice pet owners, while also allowing those who are serious about obedience to gain ring experience, and be more competitive in the higher levels of Rally.